-readmission agreements with these countries.
-Furthermore, following the decision of the Administrative Court of Munich of 8 August 2019, one of these persons was brought back to Germany from Greece 25 Therefore, the political debate over the return procedures at the border, which had even triggered a government crisis in 2018, has been described as "absurd" in retrospect.26
+In any case, the introduction of the new procedure had little effect in practice: Between August 2018 and May 2021, only 50 persons were returned (46 returns to Greece and 4 to Spain) on the basis of the readmission agreements with these countries.
+Therefore, the political debate over the return procedures at the border, which had even triggered a government crisis in 2018, has been described as "absurd" in retrospect.